-A Historical Preservation award was issued to Dan Kufner for his 1917 Arts and Crafts Bungalow style home that is named the Eigelberner House after its first owner.
+A Historical Preservation award was issued to Dan Kufner for his 1917 Arts and Crafts Bungalow style home that is named the Eigelberner House (PDF) after its first owner.
 It is located on South Summit Avenue.

-Kevin and Mariene Wolter received a Historical Preservation Award for their two-story 1927 English Tudor style house that is named the Stegath House after its first owner.
+Kevin and Mariene Wolter received a Historical Preservation Award for their two-story 1927 English Tudor style house that is named the Stegath House (PDF) after its first owner.
 It is located on South Cornell Avenue.

-Michael and Tracy Styke received a Historic Preservation Award for their 1915 Sears Catalog Osborn style home.
+Michael and Tracy Styke received a Historic Preservation Award for their 1915 Sears Catalog Osborn (PDF) style home.
 It is located on South Princeton Avenue.

 These present owners and caretakers are commended for their preservation and maintenance of these important structures that links the past with the future of Villa Park.
 These buildings are significant to the history and development of the Village and contribute to its character and heritage.
 The Historical Museum will feature these four buildings in a window display.

 Prepared by Carol Marcus – Villa Park Historical Preservation Commission – May 2017